FKnight-cyber/FKnight-cyber/README.md

 I`ve been working with **Javascript** and **C#**, but I have an interest in  **C++** mostly due to its usage in game development.

 ## Facts about me!!!
-- 🔭 I’m currently working on my first mobile game.
-- ✍️ I’m currently learning MySQL.
+- ✍️ I’m currently learning Docker.
 - 💬 Ask me about ...
 Anything
 - 🚀 Fun fact: I own 4 dogs and 4 cats 🐶😻